Polygala: Taxonomy

 The genus Polygala was first described by Carl Linnaeus in 1754.
 Phylogenetic studies showed that, as traditionally circumscribed, the genus was not monophyletic.
 It had become a "wastebasket taxon"; almost all species with a flower apparently similar to those of the Papilionoideae – two petaloid lateral sepals forming 'wings', two petals forming a 'standard', and one petal forming a 'keel', plus a bilocular fruit capsule – were placed in Polygala, while species with more obviously specialized features, particularly those of the fruit, were placed in other genera.
 In 2011, John Richard Abbott separated some more sharply defined genera from Polygala.

 Species

 Partly because of differing circumscriptions, the reported number of valid species in the genus varies from about 350 to 500 to 725 or 730.
 The Americas have the most species, especially South America, with Africa second in diversity and Asia third.

-As of July 2024, Plants of the World Online accepted about 660 species in the genus Polygala.
+As of July 2024, Plants of the World Online accepted about 420 species in the genus Polygala.
 These include:

-Species now placed in other genera: